Yes! Come early (8am) to register on the Tuesday morning.

 Durban’s beachfront is a wonderful space shared by swimmers, surfers, fisher(wo)men, churches, karate clubs and general beach goers, and especially vibrant in the early mornings.
 Chartwell Drive in Umhlanga village is a popular spot for party goers.
 Hikers will love Krantzkloof Nature Reserve.

-Students who received an “accommodation” stipend will be hosted at the student residences on campus.
-These are either shared rooms with two beds, or shared flats with three single rooms.
-Bathrooms and kitchens are shared.
+Students who received an “accommodation” stipend will be hosted at the O-Block student residence on campus.

 Rooms in the residence may also be rented from the Residence Managers as a budget-friendly option in walking distance to the venue.
-Rates are between R300-R500 per night.
-Contact Musa Mkhwanazi through MkhwanaziM2@ukzn.ac.za or 031 260 4360.
+Rates are R370 per night.
+To book a room, or to extend your sponsored stay, you need to pay the full amount (R370 x number of nights) into our account until Friday July 3rd.
+Our account details are:

 Westville is a residential area with many private accommodation options set in lush nature.

 For those that want to be around coffee shops and restaurants, we recommend finding accommodation around the Florida Road area in Musgrave.
 It is generally safe to walk, and a ~15-20 minute car ride to campus, and 10 minutes to the beach.
-We are currently trying to secure funding for a free shuttle that runs from a collection point at the center of Florida Road to campus in the mornings and evenings–stay tuned!
+You can organise shared rides using the conference WhatsApp group!

 Here is a list of hotels suggested by the local organising committee: